Fengithub/DA/README.md

 get_DrugBank_targets_and_pathways.py
 get_STITCH_targets_pathways.py

-## Perform pathway enrichment analysis given a input list of drug-target interaction pairs
+## Perform pathway enrichment analysis given a input list of drug-target interactions

-pathway_enrichment.py (the enrichment analysis is based on the number of targets, same as input a list of targets)
+pathway_enrichment.py (the enrichment analysis is based on the number of targets, same if input a list of targets)
 adjust_pval.py (FDR correction for pathway enrichment analysis)